LMI Symposium Brings Together Customers Tackling Complex Problems

 - Rapid prototyping is a powerful tool for mitigating risk, particularly early in the acquisition lifecycle.

-- Digital Engineering is an emerging technology enabler that enables early risk identification, improves decision-making, and makes requirements traceable.
+- Digital engineering is an emerging technology enabler that enables early risk identification, improves decision-making, and makes requirements traceable.

 - Technical, organizational, and human factors affect an agency’s ability to successfully transform from linear, artifact-based acquisition to a digitally enabled acquisition framework.